maxgaocode/MLMTS/README.md

 ## Multivariate Time Series data

 You can get the UEA dataset [here](http://timeseriesclassification.com/dataset.php "访问数据集").
 Different data belong to different types.
 For example, Wearable Human Activity Recognition (HAR) is an important field of research in smart assistive technologies.
-The details description is shown in the fllows:
+The details description is shown in the follows:

 | Datasets (short) | Datasets | ID | Train | Test | Dim | Length | Class |